Student Counseling Services Staff Information

 I recently became a Certfied Mindfulness Facilitator through the Semel Institute for Neuroscience and Human Behavior, University of California Los Angeles, to gain more experience using mindful awareness techniques in my clinical work.
 I'm pleased to offer Mindfully Resilient, a Mindfulness-Based Cognitive Therapy (MBCT) group focused on preventing depressive relapse.
 I also facilitate the Caltech Meditation Mob on Tuesdays at noon - it's one of my favorite parts of the week.

 I love working with Caltech students, and it's a privilege to support them in their personal development.

 Maggie Ateia, Psy.D., Staff Psychologist

-Maria Lopez, Administrative Assistant to Health and Counseling
+Maria Lopez, Administrative Assistant to the Health and Counseling Center

-Maria Lopez is the Administrative Assistant for the Health & Counseling Center.
-She has a background in the medical field doing Administrative/Secretarial work and as a Surgical Scrub Tech.
-Maria provides administrative support to the Health & Counseling Centers’ professional staff, and her responsibilities are to do the many tasks required by the Director and the staff to keep the office running smoothly.
-When Maria is not at work she enjoys spending time with her family.
+I am the Administrative Assistant for the Health & Counseling Center and provide administrative support to the centers’ professional staff.
+My responsibilities are to do the many tasks required by the Director and the staff to keep the office running smoothly.
+I have a background in the medical field doing Administrative/Secretarial work and as a Surgical Scrub Tech.
+When I am not at work Ienjoys spending time with my family.

-Kim Quintana, Administrative Coordinator for Health and Counseling
+Kim Quintana, Administrative Coordinator to the Health and Counseling Center